ChanceCuddeback/GaitPhaseEstimatorValidation/README.md

 You also must have Python3.8+ and numpy.
 Install python3 by following along [here](https://phoenixnap.com/kb/how-to-install-python-3-windows#:~:text=How%20to%20Install%20Python%203%20on%20Windows%2010,Variables%20%28Optional%29%207%20Install%20virtualnv%20%28Optional%29%20See%20More.).
 Numpy can be installed trivially through pythons package manager pip, ie
     $python3 -m pip install numpy

+# Improvements
+Any OS dependent code has been postpended by !WindowsGoo!